arti-ivnv/UCF-Projects/README.md

 # UCF-Projects
-In this repository I have the projects from my university classes.
+In this repository I have some but not all the projects from my university classes.

 ## COP 3223 (Introduction to Programming with C)
 Course covers basic and some of the advanced concepts of a C language.